RoNoLo/json-extract/README.md

 It is recommend to break HTML down into smaller parts with a DOM parser, like symfony/dom-crawler or similar.
 The smaller the portion is which shall be parsed the better will be the result.

+For example, if you parse a HTML string and expect the JSON inside the
+<head> ... </head> tags, feed only the text inside the tags to the json-extract
+functions.

 ## Can extract